inventage/keycloak-custom/README.md

 Module container
 ----------------

-In the `install` phase of a Maven build a custom docker image is built.
-The `container` module
+In the `install` phase of a Maven build a custom container image is built.
+The `container` module uses a [Dockerfile](./container/src/main/resources/Dockerfile) for specifying the newly created image.

 Module docker-compose
 ---------------------